Menu

 How to Get Valid Data

-The series is in six short webinars (workshops) that range from 60 to 90 minutes plus time for Q & A. Participants will receive a digital workbook containing the presentation, job aids, and reference materials.
+The series is in three short webinars (workshops) that range from 120 to 150 minutes plus time for Q & A. Participants will receive a digital workbook containing the presentation, job aids, and reference materials.
 You will be able to design and conduct the data gathering method and analyze the results.
-The cost for the whole series is $404, a $30 savings.
-The cost for ISPI members is $374 and the cost for Hale Center Professional members is $344.
+The cost for the whole series for up to 6 participants is $444, a $60 savings.

 Workshop 1: How to Conduct Observational & Cognitive Interviews and Interpret the Results